emqx/emqx-docs/en_US/deploy/install-introduction.md

 1. When installed with the compressed package, the directory is relative to the directory where the software is installed;
 2. When installed with Docker container, EMQX will be installed in the `/opt/emqx` directory;
-3. The `data`, `log`, and `plugins` directories can be set through configuration files.
-It is recommended to mount the `data` directory to a high-performance disk for better performance.
+3. The `data`, `log`, and `plugins` directories are configurable via the configuration files.
+Mounting the `data` directory to a high-performance disk is recommended for better performance.
    :::

 Below will introduce the files and subfolders of some directories.